Josh Bazell

-Joshua Arneas Bazell, born in 1970, is an American writer and medical doctor.
+Joshua Arneas Bazell (born 1970) is an American writer and medical doctor.

 Bazell graduated from Brown University with a B.A. in English Literature.
 He has an M.D. from Columbia University and did his medical residency at the University of California, San Francisco.

 Private life

 Bazell's father is Robert Bazell, chief science and health correspondent for NBC News.
 His mother is Ilene Tanz Gordon.
 His sister Rebecca Bazell is an illustrator and writer.